 - Spread out the zucchini noodles (zoodles) on half of a cloth towel, then cover the zoodles with the other half and press down to absorb excess water.
 Leave the zoodles there to further remove excess water.

-- - Peel the shells off the prawns, then pat them with a paper towel to dry them off and set aside in a bowl or on a plate.
+- Peel the shells off the shrimp, then pat them with a paper towel to dry them off and lay out in a single layer.
+Sprinkle kosher salt on one side.

 - Place a medium to large pan over medium heat on the stove.
 Add in the oil or ghee and let the pan and cooking fat become hot.